 Climbing on ropes, you’re bound to spend a lot of time in your harness.
 So, it’s important to get it right and find an option well-suited for your needs.
 Use this guide to better understand the various types of climbing harnesses and to assist you in your buying process.
-Recommendations are unbiased and the buying links are affiliate links—purchases made from them support our free content.
+Recommendations are unbiased, based on personal experience and community reputation.
+Further, buying links are affiliate links—purchases made from them support our daily content.

 All roped climbing and rappelling requires a harness, which includes gear loops, a belay loop, leg loops, and hard points for tying into.
 Depending on whether you’re an all-around climber, or focused specifically on the disciplines of sport or trad climbing, a different harness will suit your needs best.